statop/non-blocking-pipe/README.md

-A non-blocking pipe input stream in java.
+A non-blocking pipe stream in java.
 Not really much faster than the built in blocking one, but interesting none-the-less.

 ### Compile